-At a time when a pandemic has forced reflection and change, these playwrights have responded to questions that get to the heart of where our nation is and where it might go.
+At a time when a pandemic has forced reflection and change, these playwrights responded to questions that get to the heart of where our nation is and where it might go.

-These stories are postcards addressed to Dear Australia.
-These snapshots will be a unique account of these times and a striking moment of national celebration and reflection.
+The stories are postcards addressed to “Dear Australia…”.
+They are a unique account of these times and a striking moment of national celebration and reflection.

 Back in Based on a project by Ireland’s Abby Theatre, Playwriting Australia (PWA), the national body for the development of Australian plays and playwrights, invited 25 theatre organisations from across Australia to each nominate a playwright.
 PWA then commissioned these 50 playwrights to each write a short monologue, which were then filmed by 50 extraordinary actors, many in their own homes.

 These moving and sometimes provocative stories will be grouped over three nights and live streamed by the partner theatres, along with major performing arts centres such as Arts Centre Melbourne, Sydney Opera House, Queensland Performing Arts Centre, Canberra Theatre Centre and Darwin Entertainment Centre.